bdoyley/CityofLondon/README.md

 Transitions (line 89-102) - added animation for the submenus

-Child selectors - line 22 - changes all H1's within to wrap to red
+Child selector - line 22 (CSS) - changes all H1's within to wrap to red

-                  line 83 - when you hover any menu heading it will change to yellow line 105 - when you hover over a dropdown the menu shows up 20px lower line 148
+Child selector -  line 83 (CSS) - when you hover any menu heading it will change to yellow

+Child selector -  line 105 (CSS) - when you hover over a dropdown the menu shows up 20px lower

-                  line 152
-                  line 181
-                  line 252
+Child selector -  line 148 (CSS) - when you have over a dropdown option the border size is 3px

+Child selector -  line 152 (CSS) - dropdown menu arrow is yellow

+Child selector -  line 181 (CSS) - bottom dropdown option rounds up when you hover over it

+Child selector -  line 252 (CSS) - child of footer setup with background colour, padding and font-size